bkeroack/elita/README.rst

 Elita
 =====

-Elita is an engine/framework for continuous deployment and API-driven infrastructure utilizing git and salt.
+Elita is an engine/framework for continuous deployment (Deployment as a Service) and API-driven infrastructure utilizing git and salt.
 Elita maps build packages to filesystem locations on an arbitrary number of remote servers and allows deployment (and more) via RESTful HTTP calls.